Ryan Murphy’s New FX Series ‘Pose’ Makes History With Transgender Leading Cast

 “This show is my heart and my soul.
 This show is an evolution that I’ve lived through and that I still am going through.
 And it’s going to impact the world in ways that we’ve never seen before.”

-Porter, 48, also agreed that Pose definitely gives the Black-LGBTQ community a voice it has rarely been given the chance to have front and center.
+Porter, 48, also agreed that Pose definitely gives the black-LGBTQ community a voice it has rarely been given the chance to have front and center.

 “As a black, out gay man, I’ve never felt part of the conversation — this is going to make us part of the conversation,” he said.

 Elektra and her children are legendary.
 Comment below if you’re with the #HouseOfAbundance. #PoseFX pic.twitter.com/xsqxS6ebIo